dimagi/commcare-hq/corehq/apps/userreports/README.rst

 rows which which meet the same conditions.
 They have a type of ``"conditional_aggregation"``.

-Here’s an example that groups children based on their age at the time of
+Here's an example that groups children based on their age at the time of
 registration:

 .. code:: json